opensearch-project/project-website/_posts/2024-06-20-vector-radial-search.md

 ## Summary

 OpenSearch 2.14 introduced vector radial search, significantly expanding the capabilities of the k-NN plugin.
 This powerful feature allows searches based on distance or score thresholds, offering greater flexibility for various applications.
-Supported by both Lucene and Faiss engines, radial search caters to diverse use cases.
+Supported by both the Lucene and Faiss engines, radial search caters to diverse use cases.

 Try the examples in this blog post to improve your searches and boost performance using vector radial search.
 For more information about vector radial search, see the [Radial search documentation](https://opensearch.org/docs/latest/search-plugins/knn/radial-search-knn/).